shakacode/react_on_rails/README.md

 ## Upgrade

-To upgrade existing apps to react on rails 7 see the [Installation Overview](docs/basics/installation-overview.md)
+To upgrade existing apps to react on rails 7 see the [Migrating to webpacker](docs/basics/migrating-to-webpacker.md)

 ## Getting Started